 The vegetative state must be distinguished from the minimally conscious state.
 Both states can be permanent or temporary, and the physical examination may not reliably distinguish one from the other.
 Sufficient observation is needed.
 If observation is too brief, evidence of awareness may be overlooked.
 Some patients with severe Parkinson disease are misdiagnosed as being in a vegetative state.

 CT or MRI can differentiate an ischemic infarct, an intracerebral hemorrhage, and a mass lesion involving the cortex or the brain stem.
-MR angiography can be used to visualize the cerebral vasculature after exclusion of a cerebral hemorrhage.
+Magnetic resonance angiography can be used to visualize the cerebral vasculature after exclusion of a cerebral hemorrhage.
 Diffusion-weighted MRI is becoming the preferred imaging modality for following ongoing ischemic changes in the brain.

 EEG is useful in assessing cortical dysfunction and identifying occult seizure activity.